anish-dev21/Bachelor-Thesis/README.md

-# Time Series Analysis for Early Detection of Operational Irregularities in a Gas-Fired Material Hardening Facility Using Sensor Data
+## Time Series Monitoring and Anomaly Detection Dashboard

 **Bachelor thesis in collaboration with AGCO GmbH (Fendt) and Technische Hochschule Augsburg**

+**Bachelor Thesis :** Time Series Analysis for Early Detection of Operational Irregularities in a Gas-Fired Material Hardening Facility Using Sensor Data

 **Created by:** Anish Biswas, a student of Bachelor of Science (B. Sc.) in International Information Systems at Technische Hochschule Augsburg

-## Time Series Monitoring and Anomaly Detection Dashboard

 ## Overview